jcransom/jrsite/content/cv.md

 I am an independent researcher looking at how universities can help solve challenges facing society.

-I am also co-founder of [Open Impact](https://open-impact.co.uk), a company helping universities better understand their local contribution and make better decisions, and I am finishing up my PhD at UCL Institute of Education, looking at the roles of universities in cities in Africa.
+I am also co-founder of [Open Impact](https://open-impact.co.uk), a company helping universities better understand their local contribution and make better decisions, a Specialist Advisor to the European Bank for Reconstruction and Development (EBRD), and Head of Research at the National Centre for Entrepreneurship in Education (NCEE).
+I recently completed [my PhD](https://discovery.ucl.ac.uk/id/eprint/10178999/) at UCL Institute of Education, looking at the roles of universities in cities in Africa.

 ## Freelance experience